schmoelder/diss/doc/03_methods_software_design/01_programming_principles.md

 >
 > — Tim Peters, *PEP 20 – The Zen of Python* {cite}`PEP20`

-While these principles provide general guidance, adherence to the coding conventions outlined in *PEP 8* is essential for maintaining consistency and readability.
-To enforce these standards, several tools and packages are available.
+None of these principles is enforceable in the way a compiler enforces syntax.
+They decide between implementations that are all technically correct, and they hold because the community applies them in review and in discussion, which makes them a matter of culture rather than of rules.
+What can be checked mechanically is the narrower style layer of *PEP-8*, and several tools are available for it.
 In this work, the *pre-commit* package is employed to automatically execute scripts on each commit {cite}`pre-commit`.
-This includes using the *ruff* package to auto-format code according to *PEP 8* and to perform supplementary checks, such as verifying the presence of docstrings and type annotations {cite}`ruff`.
+This includes using the *ruff* package to auto-format code according to *PEP-8* and to perform supplementary checks, such as verifying the presence of docstrings and type annotations {cite}`ruff`.
-Together, these tools ensure that the codebase remains consistent in style, readable, and compliant with *PEP 8* recommendations.
+Together, these tools ensure that the codebase remains consistent in style, readable, and compliant with *PEP-8* recommendations.
 The following chapter discusses how these principles are applied at a higher level of abstraction through object-oriented programming.